-The purpose of the Communication Strategy and Information Sharing Protocol is to support the messages that safeguarding is everyone’s business, and that clear, timely communication is the responsibility of all partners of the Safeguarding Adults Board.
+The purpose of the Information Sharing Protocol is to support the messages that safeguarding is everyone’s business, and that clear, timely communication is the responsibility of all partners of the Safeguarding Adults Board.

 The Information Sharing Protocol covers all of the agencies that form the Safeguarding Adults Board.
 It provides a framework for making decisions about sharing information in order to help protect vulnerable adults who may be at risk of abuse or neglect.